Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-One of the most stringent limits on the $0\nu\beta\beta$-decay half-life is given by the GERDA experiment with $T_{1/2} > 1.8 \times 10^{26}$ yr at 90\% C.L.~\cite{Agostini2020Phys.Rev.Lett.252502}.
-The GERDA experiment searches for the $0\nu\beta\beta$ decay of $^{76}$Ge by using high-purity germanium detectors.
-It maximizes the detection efficiency as source and detector coincide and has been proved as a background-free experiment.
-The outstanding energy resolution of germanium detectors guarantees a very clear signature of the $0\nu\beta\beta$-decay signal.
-The next generation LEGEND-1000~\cite{Cattadori2021Universe314} experiment from the merging of GERDA and MAJORANA DEMONSTRATOR and the CDEX-1T experiment~\cite{CDEX-1T} at China Jinping Underground Laboratory aim to boost the $0\nu\beta\beta$-decay half-life of $^{76}$Ge up to $10^{28}$ yr, which will probe the normal hierarchy region of the neutrino mass ordering and make $^{76}$Ge as one of the most promising candidates for the observation of the $0\nu\beta\beta$ decay.
+One of the most stringent limits on the $0\nu\beta\beta$-decay half-life is given by the GERmanium Detector Array (GERDA) experiment with $T_{1/2} > 1.8 \times 10^{26}$ yr~\cite{Agostini2020Phys.Rev.Lett.252502}.
+The next-generation Large Enriched Germanium Experiment for Neutrinoless $\beta\beta$ Decay (LEGEND)~\cite{Cattadori2021Universe314} and the China Dark matter EXperiment (CDEX) (see more details about CDEX at http://cdex.ep.tsinghua.edu.cn/info/PUBLIC\_DATA/1411) aim to boost the $0\nu\beta\beta$-decay half-life of $^{76}$Ge up to $10^{28}$ yr, which will probe the normal hierarchy region of the neutrino mass ordering and make $^{76}$Ge as one of the most promising candidates for the observation of the $0\nu\beta\beta$ decay.

 Motivated by the ambitious experimental project, theoretical investigations for the $0\nu\beta\beta$ decay of $^{76}$Ge have been widely performed.
-The key ingredient for theoretical studies lies in calculating the nuclear matrix element (NME) which is crucial to extract the beyond standard model parameters from the experimental half-life.
-Several models including the configuration-interaction shell model (SM)~\cite{Caurier2008Phys.Rev.Lett.052503,Menendez2009NuclearPhysicsA139151,Senkov2016Phys.Rev.C044334}, the quasiparticle random-phase approximation (QRPA)~\cite{ifmmodeSelseSfiimkovic2013Phys.Rev.C045501,Fang2011Phys.Rev.C034320,Mustonen2013Phys.Rev.C064302,Hyvaerinen2015Phys.Rev.C024613}, the triaxial projected shell model (TPSM)~\cite{Wang2021Phys.Rev.C014320}, the interacting boson model (IBM)~\cite{Barea2013Phys.Rev.C014315,Barea2015Phys.Rev.C034304}, the generator coordinate method based on the SM interaction (GCM-SM)~\cite{Jiao2017Phys.Rev.C054310}, the GCM based on the relativistic~\cite{Song2014Phys.Rev.C054309,Yao2015Phys.Rev.C024316,Song2017Phys.Rev.C024305} and nonrelativistic~\cite{Rodriguez2010Phys.Rev.Lett.252503,Vaquero2013Phys.Rev.Lett.142501} density functional theories (GCM-CDFT and GCM-NRDFT), and the valence-space in-medium similarity renormalization group (VS-IMSRG)~\cite{Belley2021Phys.Rev.Lett.042502} have been used to predict the $0\nu\beta\beta$-decay NME of $^{76}$Ge.
-Up to now, the predicted NMEs differ by a factor of three, causing an uncertainty of one order of magnitude in the half-life for a given value of the effective neutrino mass~\cite{Engel2017ReportsonProgressinPhysics046301}.
+The key ingredient lies in calculating the nuclear matrix element (NME) which is crucial to extract the beyond standard model parameters from the experimental half-life.
+Several models including the configuration-interaction shell model (SM), the quasiparticle random-phase approximation (QRPA), the triaxial projected shell model (TPSM), the interacting boson model (IBM), the generator coordinate method based on the SM interaction (GCM-SM), the GCM based on the relativistic and nonrelativistic density functional theories (GCM-CDFT and GCM-NRDFT), and the valence-space in-medium similarity renormalization group have been used to predict the $0\nu\beta\beta$-decay NME of $^{76}$Ge.
+However, the predicted NMEs differ by a factor of three, causing an uncertainty of one order of magnitude in the half-life for a given value of the effective neutrino mass.